drupalprojects/aurora/README.md

 The Aurora theme is maintained by [Sam Richard](http://drupal.org/user/820332) ([@snugug](http://twitter.com/snugug)) and [Ian Carrico](http://drupal.org/user/1300542) ([@iamcarrico](http://twitter.com/iamcarrico))

-Any updates or changes to the Aurora Compass Extension can be made on it's [GitHub page](https://github.com/Snugug/Aurora).
+Any updates or changes to the Aurora Yeoman Generator can be made on it's [GitHub page](https://github.com/Snugug/generator-aurora).
 Please either submit an issue or a pull request with the desired changes.